7 Tips & Tricks For a Smooth Lab Experience

 Having a single software platform decreases the amount of training needed, simplifies the setup and takes out the risk of human error.
 Also in case of problems and support issues, it is easier to deal with one vendor and have a direct contact person than to be pushed around between vendors because nobody feels responsible.

-Important: Switching or updating a software should always be between studies, before or after but never in the middle of a running study.
+Important: Switching or updating software should always be between studies, before or after but never in the middle of a running study.
 Try not to change anything while running a study.
 Pretests can also help you avoid some of these pitfalls.

 - backlighting – will result in poor contrast in the face region resulting in poor data for facial expression data